UTAlfred/meng-li-personal/content/authors/jiangrui_yu_2024g/_index.md

 ---
 # Display name
-title: Zuodong Zhang
+title: Jiangrui Yu

 # Username (this should match the folder name)
 authors:
-  - Zuodong Zhang
+  - Jiangrui Yu

-weight: 2018

 # Is this the primary user of the site?
 superuser: false

+weight: 2024

 # Role/position
 # if you are co-advised, write ``Graduate Students (Co-advised with Prof. XXX)''
-role: Graduate Students (Co-advised with Prof. Runsheng Wang)
+role: PhD Student (2024)

 # Organizations/Affiliations
 organizations: